debeatzgh1/Digital-store-/README.md

 8: Digital marketing etc.

-We help smart kids, Young and adults to achieve a goal of becoming a successful entrepreneur in this tech and modern world.
+This platform help smart kids, Young and adults to achieve a goal of becoming a successful entrepreneur in this tech and modern world.

-We connect Small and local businesses to the world with the help of our marketplaces and online platforms available for everyone accessible to the internet.

-We connect musicians, bloggers, investors, teachers and learners with diverse backgrounds, skills, interests and experiences.

 Are you looking for a place to build your side hustle ideas?